cfcanaoj/gpuhydro/HowToUseGithub.md

 To download the source code, you need an account of [github](https://github.com/).

 ## Make ssh key
 After you login one of cfca servers, e.g., `g00.cfca.nao.ac.jp`, first you need to make ssh keys.
-The password is required.
+You have to determine the password.

     ssh-keygen -t rsa -f .ssh/id_rsa_git